polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 * The floor prevents low-volume-but-high-value assets from having absurdly small caps relative to their total locked value.
 * Both factors are governance-settable per asset; no automatic defaults at asset registration (new assets start uncapped).

-**Trip behavior:** sets `lockdownUntil[asset][class]: BlockNumber`.
+**Trip behavior:** sets `lockdownUntil[asset][class]: BlockNumber`, proposed 24 hours from the trip block.
 Other assets keep flowing.
 Other classes for the same asset (e.g. PNA mint still works if ERC20 release tripped) keep flowing.
-Lockdown blocks new outflow/mint of that asset+class until either:
+Lockdown blocks new outflow/mint of that asset+class until `lockdownUntil` is reached, at which point the cap auto-lifts and normal rate tracking resumes.
+There is no separate manual-reset command, see "Auto-lift calibration" below for why.

-1. A governance reset arrives via `PRIMARY_GOVERNANCE_CHANNEL`, or
-2. `lockdownUntil` is reached (weeks-scale backstop, never expected to fire in normal operation; exists purely so an unresponsive governance cannot lock value forever).

-**Reset path.** Implemented as a new Gateway inbound command (`CommandV1.ResetCap`, V1 only), handled identically to existing governance commands like `SetOperatingMode`.
-Routed from BH through `EthereumSystem` on the V1 outbound queue's `PRIMARY_GOVERNANCE_CHANNEL`, which already bypasses the V1 outbound queue halt (`pallets/outbound-queue/src/send_message_impl.rs:79`), so a cap-reset lands even when the bridge is fully halted.
-The Gateway's inbound dispatch (`submitV1`/`submitV2`) does not gate on operating mode either, so the command also dispatches regardless of halt state.
-Same routing pattern as call 7 in the companion pause-pallet RFC (Option A); the V2 path is intentionally not used because the V2 outbound queue has no governance bypass today.
+**Auto-lift calibration.** The 24-hour auto-lift is sized to buy time for human escalation, not to *be* the defense.
+If the trip is a real attack, on-call detects the `CapTripped` event (paged as `critical` per §Observability) and fires the emergency-pause `trigger()` well within the window, which globally halts the bridge and supersedes the cap.
+If the trip is a false positive, the worst case is up to a day of asset+class lockdown for that one asset, with other assets continuing to flow normally.
+A weeks-scale auto-lift would be miscalibrated: it would unduly hinder legitimate flow on false positives without buying meaningful additional defense, since the relevant fast defense (emergency halt) acts in seconds and the auto-lift always wins the race against a governance reset anyway (OpenGov / Whitelisted Caller paths typically take ~24 hours minimum, often longer; a manual reset would never land before the 24-hour auto-lift).
+This is why there is no separate `ResetCap` command, with a 24-hour auto-lift it is structurally unreachable, and the emergency-pause halt is the fast override.

 **Gas cost:** each ERC20 release and each PNA mint of a **capped** asset pays ~10-15k extra gas to read+write the per-asset counter and check the cap.
 Uncapped assets pay no extra gas (the cap lookup short-circuits on `None`).
 Material but not prohibitive for the small set of high-value assets where capping pays for itself; uncapped low-value assets stay cheap.